Te Kawau

 Barcelona - 2024 America's Cup

-Te Kawau waka will travel to Barcelona with a Ngāti Whātua Ōrākei rōpū (group) to participate in the 37th America’s Cup to be raced during September and October this year.
+Te Kawau waka travelled to Barcelona with a Ngāti Whātua Ōrākei rōpū (group) to participate in the 37th America’s Cup in 2024.
 The invitation to travel to Barcelona came from Emirates Team New Zealand (ETNZ) to the Ngāti Whātua Ōrākei Trust.
 Ngāti Whātua Ōrākei have been iwi manaaki for ETNZ for a number of years and have named their racing boats Te Aihe, Te Kākahi, Horonoku, Te Rehutai (2021 America’s Cup winner), and the most recent boat Taihoro which we were proud to name and bless in April, 2024.
-This is the boat ETNZ will race to defend the 37th Americas Cup this year.
+ETNZ and Taihoro concluded a historic chapter, winning the Louis Vuitton 37th America’s Cup after an epic final showdown in Barcelona against the Challenger of Record, INEOS Britannia.

-Te Kawau and kaihoe crew will escort Taihoro and the ETNZ team from their base through the sheltered marina of the America’s Cup village each race day.
-In addition, the rōpū will participate in various cultural performances and ceremonial events whilst in Barcelona, with many of the rōpū participating in both waka and haka activities.
-Read the presss release here
+Te Kawau and kaihoe crew escorted Taihoro and the ETNZ team from their base through the sheltered marina of the America’s Cup village each race day.
+In addition, the rōpū participated in various cultural performances and ceremonial events whilst in Barcelona, with many of the rōpū participating in both waka and haka activities.
+Read the press release here

-The responsibility to represent our whānau, hapū, iwi, culture and country is not being taken lightly.
-Waka trainings and haka practice buildup for the travelling rōpū have been intense with lots to learn and lock in before we depart.
-With strong attendance numbers at practices, the rōpū have established great whanaunganga and excitement towards the haerenga.
+The responsibility to represent our whānau, hapū, iwi, culture and country was not taken lightly.
+Waka trainings and haka practice buildup for the travelling rōpū were full on with lots to learn and lock in before departure.
+With strong attendance numbers at practices, the rōpū have established great whanaungatanga and excitement towards the haerenga.

 Lessons for today's generations